We’ve Tested 14 Robot Lawn Mowers; These 6 Are the Best

 Safety Features

-Robot lawn mowers have safety features to protect the user and others in its cutting area.
+Robot lawn mowers have safety features to protect the user and others in their cutting area.
 The machine moves slowly so pets, children, and others can see it coming and get out of the way.
 Collision sensors slow or redirect the mower as it nears an obstacle.
 An automatic shutoff kicks in if the machine is lifted, stopping the blades from moving.
 And the mower has recessed blades mounted away from the edges of the machine to reduce the chance of cutting hands and feet that come too close.

 Weather Protection